Chevrolet Engine Error Codes Explained (GM OBD-II Fault Codes)

 P0015 — “B” Camshaft Position, Timing Over-Retarded (Bank 1).
 The exhaust cam is more retarded than commanded.
 Symptoms include rough idle, hard starting, a rattle from the timing area and reduced fuel economy.
 Suspect the exhaust VVT solenoid, oil condition, or a stretched timing chain.

 P0016 — Crankshaft Position / Camshaft Position Correlation (Bank 1, Sensor A).
-The crankshaft and camshaft positions don’t line up.
-This is often a mechanical timing issue (stretched/jumped timing chain, worn tensioner) rather than just a sensor — take it seriously, as a jumped chain can damage valves.
+The crankshaft and camshaft positions don’t line up within specification.
+This is often a mechanical timing issue (stretched/jumped timing chain, worn tensioner, failed VVT phaser) rather than just a sensor — take it seriously, as a jumped chain can bend valves.
+On VVT engines, low or sludged oil is a frequent underlying cause.

 P0017 — Crankshaft Position / Camshaft Position Correlation (Bank 1, Sensor B).
 The same correlation fault referenced to the “B” (exhaust) camshaft.
 Check timing components, the cam/crank sensors and their wiring.

 P0341 — Camshaft Position Sensor “A” Circuit Range/Performance.
-The cam sensor signal is out of its expected range.
+The cam sensor signal is out of its expected range or not properly synchronised with the crank signal.
 Usual causes: a failing camshaft position sensor, a damaged reluctor/tone ring, or wiring/connector faults.
+If P0341 appears alongside P0016/P0017, treat it as a mechanical timing problem, not just a sensor.

 P0342 — Camshaft Position Sensor “A” Circuit Low.
 The sensor’s signal voltage is lower than expected — typically a bad sensor, a short to ground, or a poor connection.